GUIDELINES FOR BEST PRACTICE

 - The Chaplains are DBS checked.

 - The Safeguarding Officer for the Chaplaincy is the Senior Chaplain.

 - The Chaplaincy has two Safeguarding Representative appointed through the Archdiocese of Birmingham.
-They are a first point of contact for anyone with safeguarding concerns and assist students with DBS applications.
+They are a first point of contact for anyone with safeguarding concerns and assist students and University members with DBS applications.
 The Safeguarding Reps will report to the Senior Chaplain any matters of concern.
 In the case where the Senior Chaplain is themselves the subject of a complaint, the Reps will report directly to the Archdiocesan Safeguarding Lead.
 An Assistant Chaplain can be called on for support.